d4n3sh/thedaneshproject/content/posts/2013-01-15-linux-how-to-change-user-uid-and-gid.md

 ---
 I was running Debian for sometime and in Debian the UID starts at 1000.
 Now I moved to CentOS 6 and the UID starts from 500.
 Simply changing the UID/GID seemed like an quick way to get my file permission back in sync.

-Here&#8217;s how to easily change the UID and GID for a user in Linux.
+Here's how to easily change the UID and GID for a user in Linux.

 Check my current UID/GID
 `[root@atom ~]# id danesh<br />